dotnet/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 s2 = null; // This will warn, because the type of s2 is string, not string?
 ```

-The declared nullability of `s1` is `MayBeNull`, even though it is being initialized with a non-null value.
+The declared annotation of `s1` is `Annotated`, even though it is being initialized with a non-null value.
-However, because of the flow state of `s1` is `NotNull`, we will infer the declared nullability of `s2` to be `NotNull` as well.
+However, because of the flow state of `s1` is `NotNull`, we will infer the declared annotation of `s2` to be `NotAnnotated` as well.

-Declared nullability can be retreived from the declaration symbol (e.g. `IFieldSymbol`, `IMethodSymbol`, etc.).
+The declared nullable annotation can be retreived from the declaration symbol (e.g. `IFieldSymbol`, `IMethodSymbol`, etc.).
+The nullable annotation of symbols at a location can be retrieved through the `GetSymbolInfo` API: if the expression successfully resolved to a single symbol, the `Symbol` property will have annotations calculated.
+`CandidateSymbols` will not have calculated nullable annotations, as we cannot run nullable analysis on code that has failed overload resolution.

 ### Flow State

-When the nullable feature is enabled, Roslyn will track the flow state of expressions throughout a method, regardless of what the variable was declared as.
+When the nullable feature is enabled, the compiler will track the flow state of expressions throughout a method, regardless of what the variable was declared as.
+This flow state will always be represented by the `NullableFlowState` enum.
 `SemanticModel` can be used to request flow state information for individual expressions or sub-expressions through the `GetTypeInfo` APIs.
 The `TypeInfo` struct will be augmented with `Nullability` and `ConvertedNullability` information, similar to how it currently has `Type` and `ConvertedType`.
-Nullability of symbols at a location can be retrieved through the `GetSymbolInfo` API: if the expression successfully resolved to a single symbol, the `Symbol` property will have nullability calculated.
-`CandidateSymbols` will not have calculated nullabilities, as we cannot run nullable analysis on code that has failed overload resolution.

 ### `GetSemanticModel(bool skipNullabilityInformation)`